 Bomi Kim Hirsch

 She holds a PhD in social welfare from the University of Wisconsin School of Social Work.
 Her dissertation examines the effects of maternal social support on child abuse and neglect in the neighborhood disadvantage context.
 She received her B.A. and M.A. in social welfare from Seoul National University in South Korea.
-Her interests focus on family and child well-being, social support and resources for low-income families, and health disparities.
+Her interests focus on family and child well-being, programs and policies for families with low incomes, and health disparities and equity.

 The Evidence & Policy Analysis team’s work includes What Works for Health (WWFH), an online database that provides community leaders, coalitions, and others with promising strategies to respond effectively to their health priorities.
 Analysts review research to rate strategies’ effectiveness in improving health and advancing equity.
 Strategies include policies, programs, and systems and environmental changes.